Dish's $25.5 billion Sprint bid may force others to act

 Dish’s offer would leave Sprint shareholders with 32 percent ownership of the combined company.
 Under the SoftBank deal they would own 30 percent of Sprint.

+In a statement, SoftBank said its agreement with Sprint would ”offer Sprint shareholders superior short and long term benefits to Dish’s highly conditional preliminary proposal.

+“The SoftBank-Sprint transaction is in the advanced stages of receiving the necessary approvals, and we expect to consummate the transaction on July 1,” it added.

-SoftBank could not immediately be reached for comment on Dish’s bid.
-SoftBank Chief Executive Masayoshi Son is known to be as fierce a competitor as Ergen, and analysts eagerly awaited his response to the Dish offer.
+SoftBank’s billionaire founder and chief Masayoshi Son is known to be as fierce a competitor as Ergen, and analysts don’t expect him to walk away quietly.

 ‘REALIZATION UNDER SMALLER PLAYERS’